Success in a DUI case is always best measured by what does NOT happen to you.

 The bad news, though is that anyone facing a 3rd offense that is not reduced or that can’t otherwise be “knocked out” of court will have to do at least those 30 days.

 This is important, because under the law, there are and can be no exceptions.
-To be clear, any lawyer who says differently either doesn't know what he or she talking about, or outright lying.

 The good news is that under Michigan law, every 30 days gets reduced by 5 days for “good time," meaning that "30 days in jail" actually equals 25.